FarmBot-Docs/farmbot-genesis/v1.6/manufacturing/pre-assembly/tools/soil-sensor.md

 ---
 title: "Soil Sensor"
 slug: "soil-sensor"
-description: "Pre-assembly instructions for the Genesis and Genesis XL soil sensor"
+description: "Pre-assembly and packing instructions for the soil sensor"
 ---

 * toc